Pavement Accident Claims for Injury Compensation

 If the circumstances of your accident meet this requirement, it is important to start your claim as soon as possible.
 You have a maximum of 3 years to make a personal injury claim, but in most cases, the sooner you start your claim the better.
 You will stand a much better chance of gathering the evidence you need to support your case soon after the accident.

-To find out if you have a valid accident claim, contact us today to arrange a free consultation with an experienced personal injury solicitor.
+To find out if you have a valid accident claim, call 0800 678 1410 today to arrange a free consultation with an experienced personal injury solicitor.

 What should I do following a pavement accident